 Magic needs money for taxes, utilities, property acquisition and renovation, and for material and professional services we purchase to operate a residential service learning community that delivers a broad spectrum of programs for public benefit, often without fee or other direct support, and for tools, equipment, supplies, and professional services we purchase to operate programs.
 Make a single gift or an ongoing pledge.
 Ask your employer to match your gift.
 Honor friends or relatives with gifts to support public service through Magic.
 Please contact us for information about planned giving through trusts and bequests.

 To become a Magic affiliate, make a pledge of monthly, quarterly, or annual contributions of money, material, labor, or professional services.
 Affiliates enjoy regular interaction with other Magic personnel, updates on our activities, preferential access to Magic classes and services, and satisfaction sharing ongoing responsibility for Magic’s work to further common good.

 For gifts of material, labor, or professional services, please contact us.

 For money gifts, click here.

-Donate land or a building; a car, boat or plane; office and household furnishings, equipment, and supplies: food; building materials; clothing; event tickets; vehicle or facilities use, etc. We rely heavily on gifts-in-kind.
+Donate and of the following items: land or a building; a car, boat or plane; office and household furnishings, equipment, and supplies: food; building materials; clothing; event tickets; vehicle or facilities use, etc. We rely heavily on gifts-in-kind.
 Some we use; others we sell to raise funds.
 Please ask us before you dispose of unwanted items.